bruna-genz/restaurant-page/README.md

 # Restaurante Page

-This project is a Restaurant Page, where the contenct is dinamically render.
+This project is a Restaurant Page, where the content is dinamically render.
 The goal of this project was to modularize my code and set up a javascript application made of different modules using webpack.

 ## Built With